-Matthew Moriarty is an archaeologist with interests in long-distance trade, political economy, and historical ecology.
+Matthew Moriarty serves as Castleton’s Director of Grants and Director of Archaeology.
+As an archaeologist, Dr. Moriarty has interests in long-distance trade, political economy, and historical ecology.
 He has participated in archaeological investigations in Mexico, Guatemala, Belize, Ireland, and various parts of the United States.
-As a graduate student, he directed investigations at the site of Trinidad de Nosotros, an ancient Maya port in lowland Guatemala.
-His research highlighted the complexities of Classic Maya trade and the role of the ancient Maya ballgame in daily life.
-His current research focuses on Vermont.
-In 2015, he founded the South Champlain Historical Ecology Project (SCHEP) to study long-term human-environment interaction in the south Lake Champlain basin.
-Over the last three years he has directed archaeological investigations at the Galick Site, a significant precontact Native American and Euro-American historical site at the southern end of Lake Champlain.
-Moriarty has been teaching at Castleton since 2013 and became Director of Grants and Director of Archaeology in 2019.
+His long-term investigations in Guatemala at the ancient Maya site of Trinidad de Nosotros highlighted the complexities of Classic Maya trade and the role of the ancient Maya ballgame in daily life.
+Since 2016, he has directed archaeological investigations in Vermont at the Galick Site, a Precontact Native American and Euro-American historical site at the southern end of Lake Champlain, and at Granger House, a 19th-century home on the Castleton University campus.
+Dr. Moriarty recently initiated the Castleton University Digital Archaeology Project (hyperlink to: https://sketchfab.com/CUDAP) to explore the uses of 3D imaging in archaeology.

 B.A., Amherst College